Roflumilast

-Roflumilast, sold under the trade name Daxas among others, is a drug that acts as a selective, long-acting inhibitor of the enzyme phosphodiesterase-4 (PDE-4).
-It has anti-inflammatory effects and is used as an orally administered drug for the treatment of inflammatory conditions of the lungs such as chronic obstructive pulmonary disease (COPD).
+Roflumilast, sold under the brand name Daxas among others, is a medication used for the treatment of chronic obstructive pulmonary disease, plaque psoriasis, seborrheic dermatitis, and atopic dermatitis.
+It acts as a selective, long-acting inhibitor of the enzyme phosphodiesterase-4 (PDE-4).
+It has anti-inflammatory effects.

-In June 2010, it was approved in the European Union for severe COPD associated with chronic bronchitis.
-In February 2011, it gained FDA approval in the United States for reducing COPD exacerbations.
+It was approved for medical use in the European Union in 2010, in the United States in 2011, and in Canada in 2017.
 It is available as a generic medication.